 You Have a Right to Due Process Even in Campus Administration Matters

 Some students believe that when the campus administration handles the case, they do not have the same rights of due process as they do when the city or state law enforcement are involved.
 This is not true.
 You always have a right to due process.
 There will likely be a disciplinary hearing in which you still have a right to legal representation.
-Contact the David Aylor Law Firm to learn more about your rights as a student facing criminal charges or disciplinary actions in South Carolina.
+Contact David Aylor Law Offices to learn more about your rights as a student facing criminal charges or disciplinary actions in South Carolina.